substance-labs/universal-deposits/README.md

 - Safe smart accounts for custody of funds
 - UUPS proxy pattern for contract upgradeability
 - Integrates with CoW Protocol for token swaps
-- Integrates with DLN for cross-chain transfers
+- Integrates with DLN, LiFi, Relay for cross-chain transfers
 - Written in TypeScript (SDK and services) and Solidity (contracts)

 ## How It Works for Users